f5devcentral/f5-icontrollx-dev-kit/README.md

-# ffdk
+# icrdk
 f5 iControl LX Development Kit

 ## Introduction

-The purpose of this project is to streamline the initial steps in creating and deploying a new iControl LX Extension. ffdk provides a CLI utility for initializing, building, and deploying Node.js code on BIG-IP.
+The purpose of this project is to streamline the initial steps in creating and deploying a new iControl LX Extension. icrdk provides a CLI utility for initializing, building, and deploying Node.js code on BIG-IP.
 It can also be also be used as a module for other Node.js applications that manage iControl LX packages.

 This dev kit enables the following options on the command line or within a Node.js application: